 Tables 36 and 37 show the raw score Pearson product-moment and Spearman Rho correlations among the content standards at each grade level.
 Tables 38 and 39 show the scale score Pearson product-moment and Spearman Rho correlations among the content standards at each grade level.
 At every grade level, the Pearson raw score correlations are higher than the scale score correlations.
-This result is to be expected, given the differences between the raw score and scale score distributions.4 Because of the properties of the scale score distributions, a nonparametric correlation procedure such as the Spearman Rho is more appropriate than the Pearson product-moment correlation.
-Indeed, when the Spearman Rho scale score correlations, the differences are negligible.
+This result is to be expected, given the differences between the raw score and scale score distributions.
+Because of the properties of the scale score distributions, a nonparametric correlation procedure such as the Spearman Rho is more appropriate than the Pearson product-moment correlation.
+Indeed, when the Spearman Rho scale score correlations are compared with either the Pearson or Spearman Rho raw score correlations, the differences are negligible.